MisoAI/target-miso/README.md

 }
 ```

+### Rules on output data types

+Miso takes 3 kinds of data records: `user`, `product`, and `interaction`.
+A record is classified into one of these type by the following rules:
+* If the payload contains the `type` field, it is an interaction record.
+* If the payload contains the `user_id` field, it is a user record.
+* If the payload contains the `product_id` field, it is a product record.

 ### Customized filters

 We created some customize filters to dealing our current customers' data.
 Please feel free to add or optimize the filter for these filters.